-The Kabyle are Berbers located primarily in Morocco, Tunisia, western Libya, and the coastal mountain regions of northern Algeria.
+The Kabyle are an African Berber tribe located primarily in Morocco, Tunisia, western Libya, and the coastal mountain regions of northern Algeria.
 The Africans call this entire region of North Africa Maghrib.
-"Berber" comes from an Arabic name for the aboriginal people west and south of Egypt.
+During the third century, the Romans named the people of the Maghrib Berber, which means "barbarian."

 The Kabyle live in the rugged, well-watered al-Quabail Mountains.
 These inaccessible peaks (some as high as 7,000 feet) have long been a refuge for the Berbers, forming a base of resistance against the Romans, Vandals, Byzantine, and Arabs.

 Emigration is becoming more common among the Berbers, and it is estimated that several million now live in European cities.
 More than 500,000 Kabyle have migrated to France.
 In the 1980s, however, the European labor market closed to new workers.